SkeldJS/Hindenburg/pages/Plugins/compatible-hindenburg-api-versions.md

 This allows you to specify exactly which versions of Hindenburg will work with your plugin.

-By default, if you're using the {@page Creating a Plugin | template creator} script, this will be set to whichever version of Hindenburg you're currently running with the last segment (the [patch](https://semver.org/) version) replaced with a wildcard `*`.
+By default, if you're using the {@page ./creating-a-plugin.md template creator} script, this will be set to whichever version of Hindenburg you're currently running with the last segment (the [patch](https://semver.org/) version) replaced with a wildcard `*`.
 This runs under the assumption that Hindenburg's API should remainly relatively stable throughout each patch, whereas it might change more drastically between each minor update.

 ## Specific Versions
 If you know _exactly_ which versions of Hindenburg your plugin supports, you can get creative with the glob pattern: